BiblioFile-AI/bookshelf-scanner-ecs7036/README.md

 ## Future Enhancements

-- Deployment hardening for concurrent users
+- Make the app handle multiple users at once more reliably
-- Collaborative filtering across users with similar taste profiles
+- Recommend books based on other users with similar taste, not just one person's own saved books
-- Shelf memory, to avoid re-surfacing previously scanned books
-- Native camera capture improvements for low-light shelf photography
+- Improve photo capture in low light, so spines are easier to read
+- Add an in-app image quality check before a scan is sent, so a blurry photo can be flagged before it wastes an API call
+- Move to paid persistent storage, or a lightweight database, so saved profiles survive
+- Speed up scans with a paid API tier, or by batching metadata requests instead of looking up each book sequentially

 ---

 ## Impact

-While artificial intelligence and digital intervention are often viewed as antithetical to the analog joy of reading, BiblioFile AI leverages this technology to enhance the physical experience.
+While artificial intelligence might often be viewed as antithetical to the analog joy of reading, BiblioFile AI makes use of this technology to enhance the physical experience.
 It takes the overwhelming task out of browsing a bookshelf, making the act of browsing more personalised, and thus, more enjoyable.